mmcdermott/MEDS_Tabular_AutoML/docs/usage_guide.md

 ## 3. **`meds-tab-tabularize-static`**

 Filters and processes the dataset based on the count of codes, generating a tabular vector for each patient at each timestamp in the shards.
-Each row corresponds to a unique `subject_id` and `timestamp` combination, thus rows are duplicated across multiple timestamps for the same patient.
+Each row corresponds to a unique `subject_id` and `timestamp` combination.
+As a result, rows are duplicated across multiple timestamps for the same patient.

 ```bash
 meds-tab-tabularize-static \